learn-co-students/module-one-final-project-guidelines-houston-web-career-021819/README/README.md

 ## Contributor's Guide

+Thanks for taking the time to contribute!
+Here are a few need to know items:

 ### Program Structure
  * Database connection and files connectio can be are set up in environment file in `config/environment.rb`
  * You can find database schema and data in `db`, and models in `app/models`
  * All deliverables and methods are located in `app/controllers`

+ ### Issues to work on
+ * Include the ability to have a postcard delete immediately after cancelled.
+Currently, the program has to re-run for the card to be deleted completely from the database.

+  * The ability to have multiple cards sent to the same receiver without overriding.

+  Ruby's best practices are used in regard to style.